-- Must have an adequate source of funds to cover all expenses and travel from and to home country - Must have a sponsor who is a citizen of the United States and who will guarantee that all financial requirements can be met - □ Are generally prohibited from working off-campus while studying in the United States - Must have international medical insurance while studying at Northwest University
+- Must have an adequate source of funds to cover all expenses and travel from and to home country - ☐ Must have a sponsor who is a citizen of the United States and who will guarantee that all financial requirements can be met - ☐ Are generally prohibited from working off-campus while studying in the United States - Must have international medical insurance while studying at Northwest University

-Application Deadlines: Fall 2006
+Application Deadlines: Fall 2007

-December 1, 2005; February 1, 2006; April 1, 2006 Priority is given to earliest applicants.
-Applications received by the first two application deadlines will be processed and either accepted, denied, or rolled over to the following application review board meeting.
+December 1, 2006 and April 1, 2007

+Priority is given to the first application deadline.
+Applications received by the first application deadline will be processed and either accepted, denied, or deferred to the second application deadline.
 Following the final deadline, applicants will be accepted as space is available.

-International students are encouraged to make one of the first two application deadlines for the sake of the time it takes to issue an I-20 and receive a student visa.
+International students are encouraged to make the first application deadline for the sake of the time it takes to issue an I-20 and receive a student visa.